 |Burmese||Logged from trees that are over 80 years old.||Extremely stable and durable.
-High silica content in Burmese soil enhances oil content Much of the teak is in the wild rather than cultivated ones.
-The slower growth results in denser woods.|
+High silica content in Burmese soil enhances oil content in trees.
+Much of the Teak is grown naturally in the wild.
+The slow and organic growth results in denser wood.|

 |Indonesian||Logged from plantation trees||Teak is not native to Indonesia, but rather, was introduced by the Dutch as plantation wood during the colonial era.
-In general, Indonesian Teak is lighter in color and does not contain as high oil content as Burmese Teak.
-Even within Indonesian Teak, there is higher-quality teak from government plantations, in which the trees reach a certain maturity before logging.
-In comparison, some non-government sources log very young trees that are less than 10 years old.
+In general, Indonesian Teak is lighter in colour and contains lower oil content than Burmese Teak.
 This results in a much less durable product.|

 Evidence of Oil - In general, high oil content causes the wood to be darker in color.
 Coagulation of oil in certain logs with exceptionally high oil content can also manifest in black streaks (note: This can be difficult to spot for the untrained eye).